 You need to know the Bank of America routing numbers in case if you are going to make a transfer to the account of someone, who has a bank account with BoA.
-Routing numbers are much different than SWIFT codes, whereas the latter are used solely for international transfers.
+Routing numbers are much different than SWIFT codes, whereas the latter is used solely for international transfers.
 This page will simply provide you with an opportunity to get to know the BoA routing numbers for any American state.

-What Are Routing Numbers?
+What Are Bank of America Routing Numbers?

 First of all, the primary purpose of a routing number is to identify where your bank account was opened.
 This, in turn, helps the banks to complete money transfers and payments faster and in a more convenient way.
 For instance, bank checks contain routing numbers at the bottom, and you can view them as an example.
 Usually, there are three types of digits that can be found on checks: a routing number, an account number, as well as a check number.